xpack/web-jekyll/pages/intro.md

 why not allow the application to ask for the exact versions that are known to be compatible, and let an automated tool handle the dependencies?

-The **xPacks** dependency manager can do just this, bring in the project exactly the versions needed, thus making the auto-configure step superfluos.
+The **xPacks** project manager can do just this, bring in the project exactly the versions needed, thus making the auto-configure step superfluos.

 ## But what are xPacks?